redsfyre/circle-test/guide.md

-In Circle-ci project settings, the webhook url is entered in the webhook menu.
+In Circle-CI project settings, set the webhook url to `https://atlas.valven.com/webhook` and generate a secure token to validate the webhook.

 No change is needed in the config.yml file.

-You can validate the webhook by using the following guide;
+Webhook validation details;
 https://circleci.com/docs/webhooks/#validate-webhooks